 There’s a beautiful trail around the circumference of Gordon Island that takes you through magnificent stands of old oak trees.
 Look up – it’s an inspiring sight.
 And don’t miss your chance to enjoy one of Parks Canada’s #sharethechair red chair moments either.

-Gordon Island to McDonald Island via Mulcaster and Camelots Islands
+1000 Islands Kayaking – Gordon Island to McDonald Island via Mulcaster and Camelot Islands

-Fast paddlers could probably knock off the McDonald Island to Gananoque section in 30 minutes.
+Fast paddlers could probably kayak the McDonald Island to Gananoque section in 30 minutes.
 But take your time.
 It’s still a pretty area and if you paddle too quickly the adventure will be over in very short order.

 Where to stay in Gananoque before your kayaking trip

 Gananoque is the take off point for most 1000 Islands kayaking trips.
 The town is filled with charming B&B’s and some motels.